 Not far from Piazza Garibaldi - the heart of the town ever since the Habsburg-Lorraine era - is the impressive Renaissance watchtower, a fine example of 16th-century defensive architecture.

-Vada is also an ideal destination for lovers of water sports, being an important nautical centre and a little port built for mooring boats.
-Vada's cuisine is typically marine, and its fish-based dishes come in many different forms, like the popular Vada sull'Aia.
+Vada is an ideal destination for lovers of watersports, such as windsurfing, being an important nautical centre and a little port for mooring boats.